-This document is licensed under a Creative Commons Attribution-Non-Commercial-No Derivatives 4.0 International License (CC BY-NC-ND 4.0).
+This document is licensed under a Creative Commons Attribution-No Derivatives 4.0 International License (CC BY-ND 4.0).

-You are free to share this material (copy and redistribute it in any medium or format) under the following terms:
+You are free to share this material (copy and redistribute the material in any medium or format for any purpose, even commercially) under the following terms:

 Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.

-Noncommercial: You may not use the material for commercial purposes.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.